-- the property has to be vacant for at least 12 months prior to submission: proof of vacancy will be required - there has to be a social housing demand for the property - the property has to be assessed as being viable to provide social housing
+- the property has to be vacant for at least 12 months prior to submission: proof of vacancy will be required; - there has to be a social housing demand for the property; - the property has to be assessed as being viable to provide social housing.

-If the property meets these requirements it will be inspected by local authority or AHB staff who will identify the works that are required to bring the house up to the required standard.
+If the property meets these requirements it will be inspected by local authority or Approved Housing Body staff who will identify the works that are required to bring the house up to the required standard.

-If the owner wishes to enter into a lease arrangement to make the property available for social housing with the local authority or AHB the following conditions will apply -
+If the owner wishes to enter into an RAA or a direct lease arrangement to make the property available for social housing with the local authority or Approved Housing Body the following conditions will apply -

-- the minimum lease term is 10 years, 15 years or 20 years depending on the cost of the upgrade works; - the lease payments will based on: - the general terms of social leasing which is set at 80% (85% for apartments) of the current market rental rates in the property location - a further adjustment to the lease payment to off-set the cost of the repair/upgrade work until the cost of the work has been repaid; - the scope and cost of the works required to meet the standards, and the recoupment of the works cost through the lease payments, will be agreed between the owner and the local authority/AHB.
+- the minimum RAA/lease term is 5 years - the maximum RAA term is 10 years and the maximum direct lease is 20 years; - the RAA payments will based on- - the general terms of RAAs which are set at 92% (95% for apartments) of the current market rental rates in the property location; - the direct lease payments will based on- - the general terms of leasing which are set at 80% (85% for apartments) of the current market rental rates in the property location; - both payments will be subject to a further adjustment to off-set the cost of the repair/upgrade work until the cost of the work has been repaid.

+The scope and cost of the works required to meet the Standards for Rented Houses Regulations, and the recoupment of the works cost through the RAA/lease payments, will be agreed between the owner and the Local Authority/ AHB.

-4. What is the minimum standard required?
+5. What is the minimum standard required?